Xiu Xiu: Musical style and influences

 The band's name comes from the film Xiu Xiu: The Sent Down Girl.
 The band found its first tracks to match the "rotten realness" spirit of the film, "that sometimes life turns out with a worst possible case scenario".
 Stewart said Tracy Chapman's "Fast Car", which Xiu Xiu covered on A Promise, had a similar theme.
+The group have also been influenced by the music of Nina Simone, Krzysztof Penderecki, The Birthday Party and OMD.

 Metro Silicon Valleys David Espinoza likened Stewart to an explorer charting new territories of sound in 2001 as he started Xiu Xiu.
 He compared Stewart's voice to a combination of Robert Smith's fragility and The Downward Spiral-era Trent Reznor's anger, and noted Stewart's deliberate and considered choices towards developing the band's tone in light of the disparate wackiness of the individual instruments.

 Brandon Stosuy of Pitchfork noted a "continual poetic and romantic beauty" behind "the violence" in Stewart's lyrics.
 He wrote that the band inspired fandom of the kind where teenage girls ask for Stewart's autograph.

 Stewart has added that the band was a product of San Jose pirate radio stations that played house, hi-NRG, freestyle, and techno, which Stewart considered unpretentious, plain, heartbroken, clear, and based around dancing away sadness.
 They said they wrote their first Xiu Xiu song after leaving a San Jose dance club alone on a Christmas night: "Xiu Xiu came from feeling stupid and lonely and then wanting to dance it away, but having the club and its music only magnify that stupid and lonely feeling."
 At the time of A Promise, Stewart said that they were influenced by gamelan and Japanese and Korean folk music, and had been listening to contemporary classical and "gay dance music".